-The Council of Europe hopes that this Companion Volume, with its extension of the CEFR illustrative descriptors to include areas such as mediation, plurilingual/pluricultural competence and sign language will contribute to the inclusive right to Quality Education for all, and the promotion of plurilingualism and pluriculturalism.
+The Council of Europe hopes that this Companion Volume, with its extension of the CEFR illustrative descriptors to include areas such as mediation, plurilingual/pluricultural competence and sign language will contribute to the quality inclusive education for all, and the promotion of plurilingualism and pluriculturalism.
 It is important to note that the additions do not impact on the construct described in the CEFR, or on its Common Reference Levels.
 The Companion Volume, and in particular the descriptors for new areas, represent an enrichment of the original descriptive apparatus.
-Those responsible for curriculum planning for foreign languages and languages of schooling will find further guidance for promoting plurilingual and intercultural education in the Guide for the development and implementation of curricula for plurilingual and intercultural education.
+Those responsible for curriculum planning for foreign languages and languages of schooling will find further guidance for promoting plurilingual and intercultural education in the Guide for the Development and Implementation of Curricula for Plurilingual and Intercultural Education.

+Sjur Bergan

-Sjur Bergan Villano Qiriazi
+Villano Qiriazi

-Head of Education Department Head of Education Policy Division
+Head of Education Department

+Head of Education Policy Division